Hey Duggee: Episodes

-Series 2 (2016-2018)

-Series 3 (2019-2021)

-This series aired episodes every day at 12:00 pm on the CBeebies channel instead of on the morning block.
-It was the first to feature new voice actors included in the episode particle.
-There was also a new theme song.

-Series 4 (2022-present)

 Reception

-Stuart Heritage, writing in The Guardian, described the series as being "peerless."
+Stuart Heritage, writing in The Guardian, described the series as being "peerless".

 On Twitter, the London Fire Brigade (LFB) in Greenwich complained about "The Dressing-Up Badge".
 In the episode, Roly dresses up as a firefighter, but is described as being a fireman, which Greenwich LFB described as being outdated whereas the term firefighter is "the preferred respectful, inclusive, non-sexist, non-gendered term that should be being widely used by all media but especially the BBC".

+In 2025, conservative parents complained about the character Wren, a non-binary raccoon who appeared in the episode "The Sibling Badge" which aired in 2024.